 - Use the redaction option to ensure sensitive data is not logged.

 - Limit the use of warn, error, and fatal levels to information that must always be logged.

 - Limit the use of info level to important information, which can always be logged without introducing significant overhead.
 Customer-usage REST response logs (status/duration/URL) are recommended at this level for security auditing purposes.

 - Don't throw and catch multiple errors—throw once and catch/log at the highest level.

-Based on the requirements and guidelines that we had agreed on and the loggers the team members had experience with, there were several good options.
+Based on the requirements and guidelines that we agreed on and the loggers the team members experienced, there were several good options.
 We decided on Pino for the following reasons:

 - Large-scale deployment success: Some of our production Node.js deployments already used Pino, so we have seen it succeed in real-world, large-scale deployments.

 - Sample and starter kit support: We already used Pino in a number of our samples and starters, so we were confident in its use for other teams.